There are no teachers, native speakers or impatient advanced speakers here so:

 Because your charla partner is also a learner, you’ll probably find the vocabulary not too hard and of course, if there’s a word or phrase you don’t understand, just ask!

-The chats last about 10 minutes and then you’ll be returned to the main group.
-I try and fit three charlas into the hour.
+The chats last 10-15 minutes and then you’ll be returned to the main group.
+We have three charlas during the hour.
 At each one, you’ll get a different person to speak to (depending on how well I can manage the break-out rooms!)

 2. We return to the main room and talk about our experiences as Spanish learners